linux-system-roles/cockpit/README.md

         IdleTimeout: 15                           #Set "IdleTimeout" in "Session" section
         Banner: "/etc/motd"                       #Set "Banner" in "Session" section
 ```
 Configure settings in the /etc/cockpit/cockpit.conf file.
-See "man cockpit.conf" for a list of available settings.
+See [`man cockpit.conf`](https://cockpit-project.org/guide/latest/cockpit.conf.5.html) for a list of available settings.
 Previous settings will be lost, even if they are not specified in the role variable (no attempt is made to preserve or merge the previous settings, the configuration file is replaced entirely).

 ## Example Playbooks
 The most simple example.